Provably Fair

 - Nonce (increments with each bet)

-These values are combined and passed through a hashing function — HMAC_SHA256 — to create 32 random bytes (values between 0–255).
-The input message for HMAC is built like this:
+These values are combined and passed through an HMAC-SHA256 hash to produce 32 random bytes (values 0–255).
+The HMAC input message is formatted as:

 client_seed:nonce:round

-Each time the 32 random bytes are used, the round
+Each time those 32 bytes are used, round increments by 1.

 Client Seed

-This is your part of the equation — you can set any value or leave it blank.
-You’re also free to change it anytime, which creates a new chain of randomness.
-Since we don’t know your Client Seed in advance, we can’t rig the Server Seed to generate specific outcomes.
-This gives you full control and ensures the game is fair.
+This is your part of the equation—you can set any value or leave it blank.
+You can change it at any time to start a new chain of randomness.
+Because we don’t know your Client Seed in advance, we can’t rig the Server Seed to produce specific outcomes.

 Server Seed

-- The unencrypted Server Seed matches the hash you were shown earlier.
+- The unencrypted Server Seed matches the previously shown hash.

 Nonce

-The nonce is a number that increases by 1 with each bet.
-It ensures every bet has a unique input, even if the Client and Server Seeds remain the same.
+The nonce is a simple counter that increases by 1 with each bet.
+It guarantees each bet’s input is unique, even with the same Client and Server Seeds.

 Step 1: Confirm the Server Seed hash